-- Ask about preferred location for seating. - Don't push or touch a person's wheelchair without their permission. - Don't assume people with canes or crutches prefer to use a ramp over stairs. - Don't grab people's arms who use canes/crutches.
-They need their arms to balance themselves. - Speak to the person in the wheelchair and not to the person that may be accompanying them. - Be eye level with person in wheel chair when talking to them. - Always ask before offering help.
-Don't be offended if the person says no. - Shake hands and use other usual ways of greeting never pet anyone on the head. - A person with respiratory or heart condition may have difficulty walking long distances.
+- Ask about preferred location for seating. - Speak to the person in the wheelchair and not to the person that may be accompanying them. - Be eye level with person in wheel chair when talking to them. - Always ask before offering help.
+Don't be offended if the person says no. - Shake hands and use other usual ways of greeting never pet anyone on the head. - Ask before assisting to push or touch a person's wheelchair. - People with canes or crutches do not always prefer to use a ramp over stairs. - Don't touch/grab the arms of those who use canes/crutches.
+Ask if you can assist in any way. - A person with respiratory or heart condition may have difficulty walking long distances.
 Offer a place to rest before ushering to seat.